 Brain-Computer Interfaces: Privacy and Ethical Considerations for the Connected Mind

-A forthcoming FPF and IBM report focusing on BCI privacy and ethics will be published in late October 2021.
+A forthcoming FPF and IBM report focusing on BCI privacy and ethics will be published in November 2021.

 FPF-curated educational resources, policy & regulatory documents, academic papers, thought pieces, and technical analyses regarding brain-computer interfaces are available here.

 Brain-computer interfaces (BCIs) are a prime example of an emerging technology that is spawning new avenues of human-machine interaction.
 Communication interfaces have developed from the keyboard and mouse to touchscreens, voice commands, and gesture interactions.
 As computers become more integrated into the human experience, new ways of commanding computer systems and experiencing digital realities have trended in popularity, with novel uses ranging from gaming to education.

 BCIs are computer-based systems that directly record, process, analyze, or modulate human brain activity in the form of neurodata that is then translated into an output command from human to machine.
 Neurodata is data generated by the nervous system, composed of the electrical activities between neurons or proxies of this activity.
 When neurodata is linked, or reasonably linkable, to an individual, it is personal neurodata.